HAHA! We're starting a business, bishes!

 Quote:

-"So we've gone from teenage philosiphy to something that still doesn't make sense."
 Dude, I said nothing about teenage philosophy.
-I think either he's trying to make fun of the fact that I was, actually, once a teenager who had thoughts ("philosophies"), or he's referring to his past idelogies as such. |
+I think either he's trying to make fun of the fact that I was, actually, once a teenager who had thoughts ("philosophies"), or he's referring to his past idelogies as such.

 Thats nice.

-edit: I guess I should have just said "wow that doesn't make any sense", then made a joke how jumping off a cliff is technically "flinging myself at the world".
 "No, I don't think I'll ever understand the level of arrogance that makes people believe so fervently in their current state of life that they don't allow for changes until they've happened."
-Strike 2. |

 Jumping off a cliff is only dangerous if your cheekbones are at the bottom.